Geodesic Calculus on Implicitly Defined Latent Manifolds: Introduction

-\paragraph{Discrete geodesic calculus.} One of the most fundamental tasks in Riemannian geometry is the computation of geodesic paths, either solving the system of geodesic differential equations via numerical integration techniques for given initial data, as in \citep{BeMiTr05}, or minimizing the so-called path energy over paths with prescribed endpoints.
+\paragraph{Discrete Geodesic Calculus.} One of the most fundamental tasks in Riemannian geometry is the computation of geodesic paths, either solving the system of geodesic differential equations via numerical integration techniques for given initial data, as in \citep{BeMiTr05}, or minimizing the so-called path energy over paths with prescribed endpoints.
 The latter variant is based on a suitable discretization of the path energy depending on the type of Riemannian space.
 In \cref{sec:geocalculus} we will follow this time discretization paradigm.
-By \citep{RuWi15} it was developed into a comprehensive time-discrete geodesic calculus on shape spaces (including a corresponding convergence analysis for vanishing time steps), and it was applied in different contexts such as curves \citep{BaBrHaMo17}, discrete surfaces \citep{HeRuSc14}, or images \citep{BeEfRu15}.
+By \citet{RuWi15} it was developed into a comprehensive time-discrete geodesic calculus on shape spaces (including a corresponding convergence analysis for vanishing time steps), and it was applied in different contexts such as curves \citep{BaBrHaMo17}, discrete surfaces \citep{HeRuSc14}, or images \citep{BeEfRu15}.
+In \cref{sec:C1} and \cref{sec:C2} we more extensively compare different manifold representations and numerical discretizations.

-\paragraph{Neural implicits.} Implicit representations of geometric objects using neural networks have emerged as a new paradigm in computer graphics and computer vision, sparking broad research \citep{EsChCh25}.
+\paragraph{Neural Implicits.} Implicit representations of geometric objects using neural networks have emerged as a new paradigm in computer graphics and computer vision, sparking broad research \citep{EsChCh25}.
 In particular, neural signed distance functions are often used to describe surfaces in three dimensions \citep{ScNoSi24}.
 Most work in this direction exclusively focuses on representing objects in three-dimensional space.
 However, we want to represent implicit submanifolds of arbitrary dimension and codimension.
 For this, signed distance functions are not a suitable implicit representation, and we will explore learning approximate projections instead in \cref{sec:projection}.

-\section{Background: Riemannian geometry}
+\section{Background: Riemannian Geometry}

+In this paper, we consider an autoencoder for data \(\data \subset \manifold \subset \R^n\) on a hidden manifold $\manifold$ consisting of an \emph{encoder} \(\encoder\colon\R^n\to\R^l\) and \emph{decoder} \(\decoder\colon\R^l\to\R^n\).
+We will describe the corresponding latent manifold \(\lmanifold \coloneqq \encoder(\manifold)\) as an implicit submanifold with a Riemannian metric.
+This enables us to develop suitable numerical schemes for geodesic interpolation and extrapolation without requiring an explicit parametrization.
+In contrast to implicit representations, global parametrizations of manifolds do not exist in general due to topological obstructions.
+Furthermore, learning a local parametrization of a manifold from point cloud data is a substantially harder problem.